omunroe-com/books-2/restructuredtext/restructuredtext.rst

 .. tip::

-   There may exist a reST plugin to your editor, which can speed up creating section headers by highlighting section titles and applying a keyboard shortcut for a specific heading level.
+   There may exist a reST plugin to your editor, which can speed up creating section headers by highlighting a section title and applying a keyboard shortcut for a specific heading level.

 .. _The Python documentation: https://devguide.python.org/documenting/#sections